myronodingo/myronodingo/README.md

 - 👋 Myron Odingo (PhD MPharm)
 - 👀 Trying to save the world using Data Science and Machine learning to improve healthcare access and outcomes for everyone!
 - 🌱 I’m currently improving my knowledge on supervised and unsupervised ML models.
 - 💞️ I’m looking to collaborate on health data science projects, healthcare financing and health economic modelling.
-(Interested in most thing data science tbh!)
+(Interested in most things data science tbh!)
 - 📫 How to reach me ... probably LinkedIn.

 ### Connect with me: